hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 1.3.3: September 10, 2025 =
+* Added: Option for disable inner spacing (padding) in header
+* Added: Option to enable Text <Menu> below mobile Icon and display larger mobile menu Icon (Hamburger) - better for accessibility reasons
+* Enhancements: Explanations and Design in the settings cleaned up

 = 1.3.2: August 1, 2025 =
 * Fix: Anchors are now controlled at the correct height.